This is how you will learn to put yourself first without having an awful feeling.

-I’ve noticed that I have a lot of emotional weirdness around giving and receiving.
+A lot of emotional weirdness comes around while giving and receiving.
 One minute I feel generous and happy with my contributions and the next I feel resentful and withholding.
 As I’ve dug deeper to try and figure out why this is such a stubborn cycle, if you’ve ever felt generous then resentful, then back again, maybe you can relate.

 We get stuck in a place of giving out and trusting that we’ll eventually get back, but the problem is that we often overlook the needs that we could easily meet ourselves.
 We skip right past making ourselves happy— perhaps because we feel selfish or like if we don’t spend our light helping everyone around us, things won’t get done.
 We give this labor away and what we’re left with is a cage of our own designs, a feeling of trapped that can only be gotten by intentionally giving our power away.

-So why do we choose not to honor what would be best for ourselves?
+Why do we choose not to honor that is best for ourselves?